-The famous Turkish resort town of Belek (province of Antalya) is preparing to host the summit of G20 which will be chaired by Turkey on 15 and 16 October.
+The famous Turkish resort town of Belek (province of Antalya) hosted the summit of G20 which was chaired by Turkey on 15 and 16 October.

-Hundreds of surveillance cameras that can recognize faces and license plates will be installed along the 40-kilometer road between the airport of Antalya and Belek.
-Thousands of police will enforce the strand in the area.
+Hundreds of surveillance cameras that can recognize faces and license plates were installed along the 40-kilometer road between the airport of Antalya and Belek.
+Thousands of police enforce the strand in the area.

 The governor also said that some delegations will be very numerous, for example, the US delegation will consist of approximately 1000 people.

 “Each delegation will pay their own costs, as payment for a night in luxury apartments and villas, where to place the leaders can reach 17.000 $ in the high season,” – said Mr. Türker.
 The governor said that even the airspace area will be closed during the summit.